 This document contains recommendations on what to do if the computer freezes or dead locks.
-If your computer has stopped responding follow the steps below in attempting to get the computer to unfreeze.
+If your computer has stopped responding, follow the steps below to attempt to get the computer to unfreeze.

 Give the computer some time

 Wait.
-Give the computer a few minutes to process, sometimes a computer may appear to be froze but is really just slow or busy processing a complex task.
+Give the computer a few minutes to process.
+Sometimes a computer may appear to be froze, but it is really just slow or busy processing a complex task.

 Is the computer dead locked?

-See if the computer can respond to anything by pressing the Caps Lock key on the keyboard and watching the Caps Lock led (light) to see if it able to turn off and on.
+See if the computer can respond to anything by pressing the Caps Lock key on the keyboard and watching the Caps Lock led (light) to see if it turns off and on.
 If the computer can turn on and off Caps Lock, continue to the next step.
 If nothing happens, the computer is dead locked, and you must reboot the computer.

 If none of the above steps helped, you must reboot the computer.
-To reboot a frozen computer press and hold down the power button until the computer turns off.
-Once the computer is off, wait a few seconds and then turn the computer back on and let it start as normal.
+To reboot a frozen computer, press and hold down the power button until the computer turns off.
+Once the computer is off, wait a few seconds, then turn the computer back on and let it start as normal.